nodejs/modules/doc/announcement.md

 Back in 2017, Node.js 8.9.0 shipped experimental support for [ECMAScript modules](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/), known for their `import` and `export` statements.
 This support was behind the flag `--experimental-modules`.

 A lot has happened since then.
 All major browsers [now support](https://caniuse.com/#feat=es6-module) ECMAScript modules (ES modules) via `<script type="module">`.
 Various projects have sprung up to make npm packages with ES module sources available for use in browsers via `<script type="module">`.
-Support for [import maps](https://github.com/WICG/import-maps), which bring to browsers Node-style package names in `import` statements, [is coming to Chrome](https://groups.google.com/a/chromium.org/forum/#!msg/blink-dev/qYeQFqgFOyA/rXJapjMaEAAJ).
+Support for [import maps](https://github.com/WICG/import-maps), which bring to browsers Node.js-style package names in `import` statements, [is coming to Chrome](https://groups.google.com/a/chromium.org/forum/#!msg/blink-dev/qYeQFqgFOyA/rXJapjMaEAAJ).

 All this progress toward adoption of ES modules has increased the urgency for Node.js to ship its support for ES modules.
-Now that there are other runtimes and environments where ES modules are in use, it’s more important than ever that Node.js support the JavaScript standard.
+Now that there are other runtimes and environments where ES modules are in use, it’s more important than ever that Node.js support this JavaScript standard.

-Node’s initial ES modules support remained in an experimental state in order to allow the community time to provide feedback on that design.
+Node.js’s initial ES modules support remained in an experimental state in order to allow the community time to provide feedback on that design.
 The [Modules Team](https://github.com/nodejs/modules) was formed to act on this feedback and ship first-class support for ES modules in Node.js.
 This has led to a [new implementation](https://github.com/nodejs/ecmascript-modules) for supporting ES modules, that we are pleased to announce will ship as part of Node.js 12.
 It will replace the old `--experimental-modules` implementation, behind the same flag.
 We hope that this new implementation addresses many of the community’s concerns, and can ship as part of Node.js proper, without a flag, before Node.js 12 reaches [LTS status](https://nodejs.org/en/about/releases/) in October 2019.

 ## What’s in `--experimental-modules`